Scattering matrix and inclusive scattering matrix in algebraic quantum field theory

 \section{Introduction}

-This paper was motivated by the wish to understand the scattering of quasiparticles (elementary excitations of stationary translation-invariant state) in the framework of algebraic quantum field theory (see \cite {SL} for analysis of this problem in the framework of perturbation theory).
+This paper was motivated by the wish to understand the scattering of quasiparticles (elementary excitations of stationary translation-invariant state) in the framework of algebraic quantum field theory (see \cite {S} for analysis of this problem in the framework of perturbation theory).
 It is important to notice that our results are relevant also in quantum field theory, especially in the case when the theory does not have particle interpretation ( the unitary scattering matrix does not exist).
-The theory of scattering of relativistic particles (elementary excitations of the ground state) in local quantum field theory ( Haag-Ruelle theory) was developed in 1960th ( see \cite {H}, \cite {R}, \cite {AH} for original papers, \cite {B} for modern review.).
-It was generalized to the non-relativistic case in \cite {FS} (in this paper locality is replaced by asymptotic commutativity therefore the results of it can be used also in string field theory \cite {ST}).
+The theory of scattering of relativistic particles (elementary excitations of the ground state) in local quantum field theory (Haag-Ruelle theory) was developed in 1960th ( see \cite {AH} for the exposition closest to our approach).
+It was generalized to the non-relativistic case in \cite {FS} (in this paper locality is replaced by asymptotic commutativity therefore the results of it can be used also in string field theory \cite {STR}).